 But what great inventions has Spain brought to the world?
 Un mónton – a lot, actually.

-More than just paella and siestas, the Spanish are responsible for various, ingenious gizmos that have helped shaped modern society and made certain pastimes, such as composing music, chain smoking or floating around in outer space, a hell of a lot easier.
+More than just paella and siestas, the Spanish are responsible for ingenious gizmos that shaped modern society and made composing music or chainsmoking much easier.

 In no particular order, below are six of the best Spanish inventions.

 Nobody really knows when and where someone decided to roll up some leaves and smoke them.
-Whoever it was, he was probably native American and he probably got very wasted.
-We can, however, attribute the cigarette as we now know it – smoothly wrapped in those lethal, paper rod-shaped sticks – to the Spanish.
+We can, however, attribute the cigarette as we now know it – smoothly wrapped in those paper sticks – to the Spanish.

-Maize papers were originally used for rolling in the 17th century, though by the early 19th century cigarettes had begun to be packaged and marketed in bulk.
+Maize papers were originally for rolling cigarettes in the 17th century.
+By the early 19th century, cigarettes had begun to be packaged and marketed in bulk.
 Here we are 200 years later still puffing away.

 Guitars come in all shapes and sizes these days, and can even sound like anything but a guitar.
-Nine or so centuries ago there were just two variations being plucked across Medieval Spain: la guitarra latina (Latin guitar) and la guitarra moresca (Moorish guitar).
+Nine centuries ago, there were just two variations in medieval Spain: la guitarra latina (Latin guitar) and la guitarra moresca (Moorish guitar).
 These distinct devices were eventually lost to la vihuela, the first guitar to use six strings, in the 15th century.
-Little else changed until the latter part of the 19th century, when Sevillano Antonio Torres Jurado made some major alterations to make it more or less resemble how it appears today.
+Little else changed until the latter part of the 19th century when Sevillano Antonio Torres Jurado made alterations to make it resemble how it appears today.

-Known as futbolín in Spain, the origin of this pub favourite is a hazy one.
-Any Spaniard will tell you that its birthplace is without doubt Spain, thanks to Galician inventor Alexandre de Fisterra who was injured during the bombings of the Spanish Civil War in the 1930s and, inspired by table tennis while hospitalised, he later conceived the idea of table football.
+Known as futbolín in Spain, the origin of this pub favorite is a hazy one.
+Any Spaniard will tell you that its birthplace is, without a doubt, Spain.
+That’s thanks to Galician inventor Alexandre de Fisterra, who was recovering from injuries after the bombings in the Spanish Civil War.
+Inspired by table tennis while hospitalized, he later conceived the idea of table football.
 This allowed he and his wounded comrades to (sort of) play football.
-However, other evidence suggests that Englishman Harold Thornton dreamt up the idea in 1921, after a match box and matchsticks provided inspiration.
+However, other evidence suggests that Englishman Harold Thornton dreamt up the idea in 1921, gaining inspiration from a matchbox and matchsticks.
 He named it foosball, a term you are probably more familiar with.